 Poll 2: When do victims get VAWA confidentiality protections?
+Check all that apply

 - A. Victim has filed a VAWA, T, or U visa case - B. Victims shows a protection order to an immigration official - C. Victim shows letter from advocate stating that victim is seeking VAWA, T or U immigration relief - D. When abuse occurs in a spouse or parent child relationship